Kal-user/Kal-user/README.md

-- 👋 Hi, I’m @Kal-user
+- 👋 Hi, I’m Hanif
-- 👀 I’m interested in Cyber Security, and Design
+- 👀 I’m interested in Fullstack Web Dev, and Design
-- 🌱 I’m currently learning Cyber Security at Udemy.com
+- 🌱 I’m currently Study at IDN Boarding School
 - 💞️ I’m looking to collaborate with someone
 - 📫 How to reach me?
 I'm on Java Island in Indonesia
 - 😄 Pronouns: I'm life
-- ⚡ Fun fact: how to reincarnate, because GOD made us for on life, different if you are allowed by the GOD to back life, but not a different body but continue the lastly life
+- ⚡ True fact: there are no Reincarnation, so use your life wisely

 <!---
 Kal-user/Kal-user is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.